-Green, black and white tea all originate from the same plant, Camellia sinensis.
+Black, white and green tea all originate from the same plant, Camellia sinensis.
 The source may be the same, but the processing method is different.
 The processing of both black tea and green tea involves a fermentation process where the leaves are oxidised.

 A number of studies have investigated its effectiveness as a fat burner.
-A research conducted in 2013 has found that subjects taking green tea achieved reduced body fat during the study and the reduction in body fat was even more significant when combined with exercise.
+Research conducted in 2013 has found that subjects taking green tea achieved reduced body fat during the study and the reduction in body fat was even more significant when combined with exercise1.

 Green tea is one of the safest, proven natural fat burner ingredients out there.

 Glucomannan is a natural, water-soluble dietary fiber derived from the root of the konjac plant, also known as elephant yam.
 It has been used in various products due to a number of its beneficial properties.